watertap-org/watertap/docs/technical_reference/flowsheets/ion_exchange.rst

     continues with the optimization demonstration.

 5. Optimally optimizing IX design with ``optimize_system``:
-    Though not required, this function provides an example of optimizing the design of the IX system for a targeted effluent conenctration of 25 mg/L. The initial model demonstration resulted in an effluent concentration of 0.21 mg/L, so this optimization results in longer breakthrough time and therefore, a less frequent regeneration schedule and lower operating costs.
+    Though not required, this function provides an example of optimizing the design of the IX system for a targeted effluent concentration of 25 mg/L. The initial model demonstration resulted in an effluent concentration of 0.21 mg/L, so this optimization results in longer breakthrough time and therefore, a less frequent regeneration schedule and lower operating costs.
 The optimization proceeds in four steps: